Volunteer Now

 1. 18 years or older.

-2. Applicants who have used marijuana, medical marijuana, edibles, or products containing THC within 3 months from date of application submission are NOT eligible for a volunteer or intern position.
+2. Applicants who have used marijuana, medical marijuana, edibles, or products containing THC within 3 months immediately proceeding the date of their application submission are NOT eligible for a volunteer or intern position.

 3. No felony convictions.